Hiking the Doolin Cliff Walk to the Cliffs of Moher

 All the thoughts, self-doubt, and questions vanished.
 All I could do was marvel at these gigantic cliffs that fall into the sea and realize that the only thing that matters is this moment.

 My shoes covered in mud.
 The raincoat I never had to put on.
-The windless fresh air.
-The rocky Cliffs.
+The clean, fresh air.
+The rocky cliffs.
 The birds flying overhead.

 Bucket list item checked, but also so much more than that.
 The realization that all I have to do is decide to do something and then go do it.
 Embrace the self-doubts, embrace the setbacks, and after that last incline, that last push, soak it all in.